 The Task Force will examine the findings of the Grenfell Inquiry Report carefully, and consider how best to apply any recommendations that are relevant to Greater Manchester.

-Greater Manchester high rise residents can visit the GMFRS website for flat fire safety advice and guidance here
+Greater Manchester high rise residents can visit the GMFRS website for flat fire safety advice and guidance.

 If you are concerned about the safety of a friend or family member in their home, GMFRS offer free Safe and Well visits across Greater Manchester.
-You can find out more about Safe and Well Visits here or call 0800 555 815 to book a visit.
+Find out more about Safe and Well Visits on our website or call 0800 555 815 to book a visit.

 30/10/2019 14:18 PM